 I take his stack of letters, carefully open the first one, and start to read.

 This day turned out to be the best day ever, because I didn’t get one letter, I got twenty.

-About the Author: Former Compassion employee Rachel Mueller lives in Colorado Springs, where she’s an editor for a publishing company.
-She blogs at rachelmueller.net.
+About the Author: Former Compassion employee Rachel Mueller lives in Denver, CO and blogs at rachelmueller.net.